chenyanzhe/ml-coursera/README.md

 # Machine Learning Assignments

-This is my self-study solutions to the programming assignements of Machine Learning from [Coursera](https://www.coursera.org/learn/machine-learning).
+This is my self-study solutions to the programming assignments of Machine Learning from [Coursera](https://www.coursera.org/learn/machine-learning).

 ## Assignment 1: Linear Regression